beskrovnykh/camunda-testing-getstarted/README.md

-# camunda engine spring boot unit test template
+# camunda spring boot unit test template

 This git repository contains a simple example of how to write a unit tests for camunda bpm using spring boot.
 You can use it for reporting bugs or asking questions in the forums.